Mufumi/Udacity-Optimizing-a-ML-Pipeline-in-Azure-Tutorial/README.md

 Sklearn library

 The data is obtained from a csv file and converted to structured data using a dataframe.
-Hyperparamter tuning -
-classification algorithm - Logistic regression
+Hyperparamter tuning - data transformation -> one hot encoder classification algorithm - Logistic regression

 **Parameter sampler and stopping policy chosen**